manuelbieh/react-book/basics/event-handling.md

 <button onClick={this.increase.bind(this)}>+1</button>
 ```

 The method is now invoked in the **scope of the component instance** and our counter starts to increment the count as intended.
 While you might come across this method quite a few times, it is not entirely recommended and has one obvious advantage.
 With every call of the function, a new function is created "on-the-fly" which is different to the one before.
-A simple check using `shouldComponentUpdate()` to compare `this.props.increase === prevProps.increase` would yield `false` every single time and possibly even lead to re-render of the the component.
+A simple check using `shouldComponentUpdate()` to compare `this.props.increase === prevProps.increase` would yield `false` every single time and possibly even lead to re-render of the component.
 Even if the function has not changed at all.
 Therefore, using this method is actually considered a **performance bottleneck** and should thus be avoided.

 #### Method binding in the constructor